Sweekar-Bajimaya/Card-Fraud-Detection/README.md

 | AUC-PR        | 0.8675        | 0.7249              |

 ✅ Random Forest was chosen for final deployment due to higher precision and fewer false alarms.

 ---

-## 📎 Dataset
-The Dataset was taken from Kaggle - https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data

----